 I still remember learning about osmosis at school many years ago.
-I don’t know why that particular memory has stayed with me so strongly, maybe because it was hard to understand or maybe because that was the year where I discovered my love of biological science which led to my study choices later on.
+I don’t know why that particular memory has stayed with me so strongly, maybe because it was hard to understand or perhaps because that was the year where I discovered my love of biological science which led to my study choices later on.
 Whatever the reason, osmosis is a term I’ve never forgotten the meaning of.

 The important thing to remember is that osmosis is the movement of WATER ( or other solvent ) not the particles dissolved in the water.
 For example if you split a beaker of water into two halves with a semi permeable membrane and added salt to one side, water would move from the side of the beaker with no salt until the two concentrations of salt water were the same.

 Try soaking a raisin in water, what happens?
 It should swell up a little, this is because the water moves from it’s own point of low concentration to into the cells of the raisin, which has a high sugar concentration to rehydrate the cells.
 Water keeps moving by osmosis until equilibrium is reached, this is when the concentration of both solutions is the same.

-Another fun way to illustrate osmosis is with eggs.
-Eggs are perfect as under the shell is a semi permeable membrane.
+Another fun way to illustrate osmosis is with eggs as they have a handy semi-permeable membrane.